rails/rails/guides/source/active_support_core_extensions.md

 ["6", "7", nil]
 ```

-The examples above show that +in_groups+ fills some groups with a trailing +nil+ element as needed.
+The examples above show that `in_groups` fills some groups with a trailing `nil` element as needed.
 A group can get at most one of these extra elements, the rightmost one if any.
 And the groups that have them are always the last ones.

 You can change this padding value using the second optional argument: